Joeriksson/django-template-2/Readme.md

 Also there is the following containerized features:
 - Celery
 - Redis
-- Flower (for monitoring celery tasks)

-> Note: The Celery, Redis and Flower features are currently just implemented in docker-compose-dev.yml.
+> Note: The Celery and Redis features are currently just implemented in docker-compose-dev.yml.
 There would probably be other settings for these in a production scenario than covered in this template.

 This template is based on my previous [Django Template](https://github.com/Joeriksson/django-template), but also adds Celery and Redis for doing e.g. scheduled tasks, async tasks.
 It also uses [Tailwind CSS](https://tailwindcss.com) instead of Bootstrap.